 Two-part epoxies have two components: resin, which is often referred to as steel for its durability, and a hardener, which works to cause the epoxy to become less fluid.

-Polyurea Vs Epoxy: Durability
+Polyurea Vs. Epoxy: Durability

 Because garage floors deal with a variety of substances, heavy weights, dropping items from heights, and rough conditions, they need the most durable product out there.
 Both products are durable and will create a surface that can handle most types of garage activities with excellent outcomes.

-Polyurea Vs Epoxy: Installation Process
+Polyurea Vs. Epoxy: Installation Process

 It’s wise to turn to a professional to install coatings on your garage floor because they both have different installation processes.

-To install polyurea flooring, the liquid is poured onto a fully prepped, clean, and flat floor which should be smooth and without clumps… Once you pour it, it spreads to every area of the surface it can reach, filling in grout lines and any cracks present.
+To install polyurea floor coating, the liquid is poured onto a fully prepped, clean, and flat floor which should be smooth and without clumps… Once you pour it, it spreads to every area of the surface it can reach, filling in grout lines and any cracks present.
 You then have several hours before you can walk on it (about 8 for the best outcome).
 Most of the time, it only takes about 24 hours of application to be able to move everything back into the garage, even your car.

 This product doesn’t have an odor like others do and requires no mixing because the air sets the material.